Meet the key members of the China Institute and find out about their work in UK-China engagement.

 Professor Tracy Roberts - Institute of Applied Health Research - Professor Tracy Roberts was appointed to the role of Director of Global Engagement for the College of Medical and Dental Sciences at UoB in January 2021.
 Tracy is a Professor of Health Economics and Head of the Health Economics Unit and has been working in health economics research for over 25 years.
 Tracy is an internationally recognised leader in this field and is currently engaged in the Global Health initiative.

-Dr Berny Sèbe - Senior Lecturer in Colonial and Postcolonial Studies - Senior Lecturer in Colonial and Postcolonial Studies in the Department of Modern Languages, and the Head of Global Engagement for the School of Languages, Cultures, Art History and Music.
-In this capacity, he has developed partnerships with multiple Chinese institutions, in particular in relation with the English as a Modern Foreign Language programme and the MA programmes in Translation Studies and English-Chinese Interpreting.
+Dr Berny Sèbe - Senior Lecturer in Colonial and Postcolonial Studies - Senior Lecturer in Colonial and Postcolonial Studies in the Department of Modern Languages.
+He has developed partnerships with multiple Chinese institutions, in particular in relation with the English as a Modern Foreign Language programme and the MA programmes in Translation Studies and English-Chinese Interpreting.
 In terms of research, Dr Sèbe is currently developing with a colleague from Fudan University a project comparing Chinese and British perception of Major General Charles Georges Gordon (1833-1885).

 Professor Zongbo Shi - Earth and Environmental Sciences - Zongbo Shi is Professor of Atmospheric Biogeochemistry.
 He has extensive collaboration with leading Chinese Universities and acted as the science coordinator for the China-UK Atmospheric Pollution and Human Health in a Chinese Megacity programme.
 Professor Shi’s team addresses three key areas of research: Sources and emissions of chemical substances to the atmosphere; physical and chemical transformation of aerosol particles and their constituents in the atmosphere; and interaction of atmospheric chemistry with biogeochemistry of ecosystems.